Saeid135/evergreen-roots/README.md

 ___

 ## Understanding Our Code
-...

-## License
+### License

-## Backend
+### Backend
 - Mainly utilizing Node.js in order to keep track of/maintain and manipulate data and information

-## Frontend
+### Frontend
 Run Locally
 - Requirements:
   Have a working, up to date browser to run the application

+___

 ## Nice-To-Have Features
-... features we didn't get a chance to develop that would improve platform ...
+Features we didn't get a chance to develop that we believe would improve the platform:
+- Survey to assess the capabilities, strengths, weaknesses of CBOs and healthcare systems
+- Proximity map of CBOs and healthcare systems (or just list how many miles away they are)
+- Ability to share possible collaborative events that are taking place
+- Allowing each organization to choose up to 3-5 tags to describle themselves.
+They can be sorted by these tags.

+___

 ## Future iSchool Capstone Team
-... please reach out to ...
+If you're a future iSchool Capstone team that is interested in continuing this project, **please reach out** to ... via email at ...